oVirt/ovirt-site/source/feature/networkfilter.html.md

 oVirt lets its user to create a Local area network (LAN) among different VMs running on different hosts.
 The Network representing this LAN is being defined as part of the data center.

-Network filtering is the ability to choose what kind of packets a certain VM is able to send/received to/from the LAN. [<https://libvirt.org/firewall.html>| libvirt API] allows assigning a filter to each of the VM's virtual network interface (or "Vnic" for short).
+Network filtering is the ability to choose what kind of packets a certain VM is able to send/received to/from the LAN.
+[API](https://libvirt.org/firewall.html|libvirt) allows assigning a filter to each of the VM's virtual network interface (or "Vnic" for short).
 Those are connected to the host's bridge that represents the LAN network on a specific host.
 The Libvirt API is offering different filters such as no-mac-spoofing, no-ip-spoofing and more.
 For more details please confer the mentioned link.

 Currently, Engine is using a single vdsm-no-mac-spoofing filter composed of no-mac-spoofing and no-arp-mac-spoofing filters for all of the networks.
 More details can be found in the following [|link](http://www.ovirt.org/Features/Design/Network/NetworkFiltering).

 One of the main motivation for using a network filter is of security aspects as it is preventing VMs from sending/receiving illegal packets that abuse networks protocols, such as letting a VM controlled by a malicious customer impersonate an unrelated device.

 The usage of the network filter has drawbacks though.
 One of them is the fact that they induce performances degradation.
 Another is that it prohibit usage of in-guest bonding devices or bridges.
 The latter are necessary for nested virtualization.
-Currently, the only way to disable the filter is by installing [<https://libvirt.org/firewall.html>| vdsm-hook-macspoof]
+Currently, the only way to disable the filter is by installing [1](https://libvirt.org/firewall.html|vdsm-hook-macspoof)

 The feature will enable the user to choose the most suitable filter per network fits to his needs.
 The filter will be defined as part of the network's vnic profile.
-It is important to mentioned that additional [<https://wiki.ovirt.org/Feature/linux_bridges_libvirt_management>| vdsm feature] , which dropping all the packets that their MAC address doesn't belong to any vnic connected to bridge may has amplification on this feature.
+It is important to mentioned that additional [feature](https://wiki.ovirt.org/Feature/linux_bridges_libvirt_management|vdsm) , which dropping all the packets that their MAC address doesn't belong to any vnic connected to bridge may has amplification on this feature.
 For example, though clean-traffic filter was chosen, some packets will not being forward to the VM's vnic, as those packets will be dropped in the host's bridge.

 ### Benefit to oVirt